Department of Pediatrics

 Content

 Once a mentor is selected, the fellow and mentor identify a specific research project and a training curriculum.
-A Scholarship Oversight Committee is appointed for each fellow to monitor progress during the course of training and to approve the training in scholarly activities upon completion of the fellowship program.
+A standing Scholarship Oversight Committee will review the proposed project for approval.
+The fellow and mentor will meet with the standing SOC once during first year and two times during second and third year of fellowship.
+The Program Director, the standing SOC, and the Mentor are designated to approve the scholarly activity and resulting work product for submission to ABP upon completion of the fellowship program.

 By the end of their second year, fellows are well established in their own research projects.
 During the third year, fellows present their data at national meetings and prepare a manuscript for publication.